-Other gains and losses recorded a net loss of RMB165.8 million for the Year, while a net gain of RMB64.8 million was recorded for the year ended 31 December 2022, which was primarily due to (i) a gain on settlement of a financial guarantee of RMB190.1 million recorded for the year ended 31 December 2022, while there was no such gain recorded for the Year, (ii) a reversal of impairment loss on solar power plants of RMB141.0 million recorded for the year ended 31 December 2022, while there was no such reversal recorded for the Year and (iii) an impairment loss on intangible assets of RMB60.2 million recorded for the Year, while there was no such loss recorded for the year ended 31 December 2022.
-Nevertheless, a decrease in a net foreign exchange loss by RMB131.3 million, or 57.2% from RMB229.4 million for the year ended 31 December 2022 to RMB98.1 million for the Year was recorded, which was partially offset as stated above.
+Other gains and losses recorded a net loss decreased by RMB89.6 million, or 54.0%, from RMB165.8 million for the year ended 31 December 2023 to RMB76.2 million for the Year, which was primarily due to (i) an impairment loss on intangible assets decreased by RMB50 million, or 83.1% from RMB60.2 million for the year ended 31 December 2023 to RMB10.2 million for the Year, (ii) a loss on disposal of subsidiaries of RMB28.6 million recorded for the year ended 31 December 2023, while there was no such loss recorded for the Year, and (iii) a decrease in a net foreign exchange loss by RMB18.9 million, or 19.3% from RMB98.1 million for the year ended 31 December 2023 to RMB79.2 million for the Year was recorded.

-Reversal of impairment losses under expected credit loss model, net of reversal
+Impairment losses under expected credit loss model, net of reversal

-A net of reversal of impairment loss under expected credit loss model increased by RMB18.3 million, or 63.1%, from RMB29.0 million for the year ended 31 December 2022 to RMB47.3 million for the Year, primarily due to (i) a loss allowance reversed on other receivables of RMB18.1 million was recorded for the Year, while a loss allowance recognised on other receivables of RMB5.8 million was recorded for the year ended 31 December 2022, (ii) a loss allowance reversed on amounts due from the related parties and a non-controlling shareholder decreased by RMB18.8 million, or 38.4% from RMB48.9 million for the year ended 31 December 2022 to RMB30.1 million for the Year and (iii) a loss allowance recognised on financial guarantee contracts of RMB12.6 million was recorded for the year ended 31 December 2022, while there was no such a loss allowance recognised for the Year.
+An impairment loss under expected credit loss model recorded RMB32.2 million for the Year, while a net of reversal of impairment loss under expected credit loss model recorded RMB47.3 million for the year ended 31 December 2023, primarily due to (i) a loss allowance recognised on other receivables of RMB43.1 million was recorded for the Year, while a loss allowance reversed on other receivables of RMB18.1 million was recorded for the year ended 31 December 2023, and (ii) a loss allowance reversed on amounts due from the related parties and a non-controlling shareholder decreased by RMB13.8 million, or 45.8% from RMB30.1 million for the year ended 31 December 2023 to RMB16.3 million for the Year.